Miami Boat Accident Injury Lawyer

 Internal injuries are the fifth most common injury for boating accidents.
 Strong impacts against your abdomen can mean internal bleeding and possible complications.
 Broken ribs can puncture a lung or cause other internal injuries.
 Even if your organs are unaffected, internal bleeding can require surgery and hospitalization to repair.

 Back injuries are also common after a boat accident.
 Sudden twisting motions, falls, and other impacts can severely injure your back.
 Broken bones in your spine can result in paralysis and other permanent injuries.
 If your spine is put out of alignment, the excess pressure on the disc-shaped tissue between the bones can cause bulging and pain (known as a “herniated” or “slipped” disc).
 The pressure on your spinal column can cause pain, discomfort, reduced motor function, and other issues below the point of injury.

-Suing for Boat Accident Injuries
+Suing for Boat Accident Injuries in Miami

 If you were injured as a driver in a boat in Miami, you may be able to sue the driver of another boat for accidents they cause.
 If another vessel crashes into yours or forces you to make emergency maneuvers by pushing you with their wake or driving in the wrong locations, they may be responsible for your boat accident.

 If you were injured as a passenger in a boat, you may be entitled to sue the responsible boat pilot.
 If your driver failed to drive with the proper care, they may be liable for any injuries they caused to passengers.
 If another boat was responsible for the crash, that pilot may be made to pay for your injuries.